MicrosoftDocs/quantum-docs-pr/articles/relnotes/index.md

 * Several namespaces have been deprecated as the operations within have been reorganized to other namespaces.
 Programs that use these namespaces will continue to work, and a compile time warning will denote the namespace where the operation is defined.

 * The Microsoft.Quantum.Arithmetic namespace has been normalized to use the <xref:microsoft.quantum.arithmetic.littleendian> user-defined type.
-Use the function [BigEndianAsLittleEndian]<xref:microsoft.quantum.arithmetic.bigendianaslittleendian> when needed to convert to little endian.
+Use the function [BigEndianAsLittleEndian](xref:microsoft.quantum.arithmetic.bigendianaslittleendian) when needed to convert to little endian.

-* The names of several callables (functions and operations) have been changed to conform to the [Q# Style Guide]<xref:microsoft.quantum.contributing.style>.
+* The names of several callables (functions and operations) have been changed to conform to the [Q# Style Guide](xref:microsoft.quantum.contributing.style).
 The old callable names are deprecated.
 Programs that use the old callables will continue to work with a compile time warning.

 ## New Samples ##